- AJ Products UK

 How to sort your waste and recycling at work

-Why recycle?
+Why recycling at work matters?
 Save energy and natural resources

 Everyone benefits from waste sorting.
 Not only can batteries and other hazardous waste be disposed of safely, but waste streaming provides numerous environmental benefits by saving energy and resources at the point of manufacture.
 For example, it is both more energy efficient and more resource efficient to create new paper from recycled material than to first incinerate old paper and cut down more trees to use as new raw material.
 As such, recycling helps your business reduce its environmental footprint.